 This is not to suggest that the more you know about genre, the less you have to pay attention to the voice of the poem.
 But it does mean that some poems operate powerfully by conjuring, and in some cases rejecting or exploding, your expectations for what some genres should do.
 A lighthearted or dismissive elegy would be perverse indeed, but all the more so if you know a lot about elegies, in which case it would be particularly appalling because it would be throwing your expectations back in your face.

-On Wednesday I’ll post two examples of how genre can serve as a powerful introduction to poems — these will be found in the “Examples” menu link, as they will be for all subsequent weeks in the course.
+Later this week I’ll post two examples of how genre can serve as a powerful introduction to poems — these will be found in the “Examples” menu link, as they will be for all subsequent weeks in the course.